Mary Anne MacLeod Trump: Early life

-Her paternal grandparents were Alexander MacLeod and Ann MacLeod; her maternal grandparents were Donald Smith and Mary MacAulay.
-They were from the locations of Vatisker and South Lochs, respectively.
+Her paternal grandparents were Alexander MacLeod and Anne MacLeod; her maternal grandparents were Donald Smith and Mary MacAulay.
+They were from Vatisker and South Lochs, respectively.
 Donald died at sea aged 34 when his sailing ship sank, a common fate for men in the region which was dependent on fishing.
-Some of the family's generations had been forced off their land as part of the Highland Clearances.
-According to one genealogical account, displaced families in Mary's village lived in "human wretchedness" while nearby farmable land was used as game reserves.
+Some of the family's earlier generations had been forced off their land as part of the Highland Clearances.
+According to one genealogical account, displaced families in Mary's village lived in "human wretchedness" while nearby farmable land was used for sheep.
 Local historians have said properties at the time were "indescribably filthy", and that families in the area lived austere lives as fishers, farmers and peat diggers.
-The outbreak of World War I weakened the area's economy and male population further.
+The outbreak of World War I weakened the area's economy and reduced the male population further.
+Many of her siblings would also migrate, both to the United States and the traditional destination for Highland Scots in the period, Canada.